nathanwbryant/Early-Kick-off/README.md

 However, there seems to be a slight drop in performance in the early kick-off matches, while the underdogs were more consistent.

 ![image](https://user-images.githubusercontent.com/109412319/188963062-920aed6d-7061-4735-81c3-565f3fa8e610.png)

+## Conclusion

+We can see that there may be some truth behind the myth, that long term gamblers seem to be worse off when backing odds on favourites in the early kick-off.
+It would be smarter to stick to early kick-off teams matched slightly more evenly or not at all to maximise profits.
+However, when it comes to betting like this you can maximise profits by avoiding it altogether.
+If one aims to have fun and the prospect of losing before the majority of games begin, it would be best to avoid the early kick-off no matter what the odds.